 Provide instructions in as few words as possible.

-Children on the autism spectrum usually have trouble understanding verbal instructions.
+Autistic kids usually have trouble understanding verbal instructions.
 When giving directions, use as few words as possible so that the autistic child has less to process.
 If necessary, give directions to the child with autism separately.

-Be prepared to give instructions multiple ways.
+Be prepared to give instructions in multiple ways.

 On a similar note, teachers may need to come up with multiple ways to give directions.
 Providing visual aids and/or writing instructions in a few easy-to-follow steps could prove to be very helpful for an autistic child who has trouble processing verbal directions.